-After dropping off of some personal items Richard regarded his SDU.
-Other than looking like he’d worn it on the shuttle coming up it looked fine.
+After dropping off some personal items Richard regarded his SDU.
+Other than looking like he’d worn it on the shuttle coming up, it looked fine.
 Taking the dress uniform and the service uniform out of the bag, he hung both up carefully in the closet.
 They didn’t look like they needed to be dried and pressed, as the garment bag didn’t crease them.

 She walked the rest of the way in and touched the light switch.
 She sat down on the bed and found it softer than her old bed on her old ship but that didn’t say much since her old bed was about as comfortable as sleeping on rocks.

 Richard stepped out of his quarters and walked down the hall.
-He had wanted to take a walk around the ship to try to familiarize himself with his new surroundings and to learn where everything was aboard ship.
-The most important places aboard ship that he wanted to know about was the head, the officer’s mess, and of course, the bridge.
+He had wanted to take a walk around the ship to try to familiarize himself with his new surroundings and to learn where everything was aboard the ship.
+The most important places aboard the ship that he wanted to know about was where the showers, restroom, the officer’s mess, and of course, the bridge.
 By the time he was halfway down the hall he heard Rachel call out telling him to wait up and the sound of her shoes hitting the deck in rapid succession.
 He looked back and saw Rachel running down the hall towards him.